 I always encourage the use of books in ENG 295 classes, because they tend to give you the right level of historical background for what you need.
 History journal articles are usually on extremely narrow and focused topics, while history books provide overviews of broader topics.

-Given that we are all working remotely for the rest of the semester, starting with ebooks is going to be fastest and easiest.
+Given that most of us are still working remotely, starting with ebooks is going to be fastest and easiest.

 Before you start searching-- take a moment to lock the 3 limits I set into place (so they don't come undone).
 Find them at the top of the left-hand column.
 Hover over each until each until the padlock icon appears, then click it.
 When you are done, all three should show a closed blue padlock.